24 November 2012 – 2014

 The partnership between Guaranty Trust Bank and Tate aims to bring the work of African artists to the attention of new audiences both in Africa and on an international level.
 We are committed to this and other art related initiatives because we know African artists have a lot to offer the world.

 In addition to the Gaba acquisition, Tate is also acquiring through the Acquisitions Fund for African Art Supported by Guaranty Trust Bank plc a series of photographs from J.D.
-Okhai Ojeikeres (born 1930, Nigeria) iconic Hairstyles series; A group of vintage photographs by Samuel Fosso (born 1962, Cameroon) from his acclaimed project Self-Portraits 1975-ongoing; and a painting Portrait of a Man 1955 by Aina Onabolu (1882–1963, Nigeria), considered the first modernist painter working in West Africa at the turn of the twentieth century.
+Okhai Ojeikere’s (born 1930, Nigeria) iconic Hairstyles series, and a group of vintage photographs by Samuel Fosso (born 1962, Cameroon) from his acclaimed project Self-Portraits 1975-ongoing.

 Tate and the Israel Museum have also received a joint donation of a major video installation by William Kentridge (born 1955, South Africa).
 Entitled I am not me, the horse is not mine 2008, the work will be displayed in the Tanks from 11 November 2012 to 20 January 2013.
 Tate is also currently acquiring major works by El Anatsui (born 1944, Ghana), Ibrahim El-Salahi (born 1930 Sudan), Samuel Fosso (born 1962, Cameroon) and David Goldblatt (born 1930, South Africa) with the support of the recently launched Africa Acquisitions Committee.